MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample3.md

 [//]: <> (MVL-653)

-The module `Threshold` compares the value of each voxel of the image with a customized threshold.
+The module `Threshold` compares the value of each voxel of the image with a customizable threshold.
 In this case: If the value of the chosen voxel is lower than the threshold, the voxel value is replaced by the minimum value of the image.
 If the value of the chosen voxel is higher than the threshold, the voxel value is replaced by the maximum value of the image.
 With this, we can construct a binary image that divides the image into bone (white) and no bone (black).

 Select output of the `Threshold` module to see the binary image in Output Inspector.